elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 1
 ```

-However, this is a terrible idea!
-Process names in Elixir must be atoms, which means we would need to convert the bucket name (often received from an external client) to atoms, and **we should never convert user input to atoms**.
+However, naming dynamic processes with atoms is a terrible idea!
+If we use atoms, we would need to convert the bucket name (often received from an external client) to atoms, and **we should never convert user input to atoms**.
 This is because atoms are not garbage collected.
 Once an atom is created, it is never reclaimed.
 Generating atoms from user input would mean the user can inject enough different names to exhaust our system memory!

 In practice it is more likely you will reach the Erlang <abbr title="Virtual Machine">VM</abbr> limit for the maximum number of atoms before you run out of memory, which will bring your system down regardless.

-Instead of abusing the name registry facility, we will create our own *registry process* that holds a map that associates the bucket name to the bucket process.
+Instead of abusing the built-in name facility, we will create our own *process registry* that associates the bucket name to the bucket process.

-The registry needs to guarantee that the dictionary is always up to date.
-For example, if one of the bucket processes crashes due to a bug, the registry must clean up the dictionary in order to avoid serving stale entries.
-In Elixir, we describe this by saying that the registry needs to *monitor* each bucket.
+The registry needs to guarantee that it is always up to date.
+For example, if one of the bucket processes crashes due to a bug, the registry must notice this change and avoid serving stale entries.
+In Elixir, we say the registry needs to *monitor* each bucket.

 We will use a [GenServer](https://hexdocs.pm/elixir/GenServer.html) to create a registry process that can monitor the bucket processes.
 GenServer provides industrial strength functionality for building servers in both Elixir and  <abbr title="Open Telecom Platform">OTP</abbr>.